The "Tier 2" Trinity: Why Cleveland, Birmingham & KC Are 2026 Winners

 Show Notes

-For the past five years, the playbook was simple: buy in Austin, Phoenix, Tampa, Nashville.
+For five years, the playbook was simple: buy in Austin, Phoenix, Tampa, Nashville.
 Ride the appreciation wave.
 Refinance.
 Repeat.

-That playbook broke in 2025.
+That stopped working in 2025.
 Cap rates compressed below 5%.
-Vacancy spiked above 10% in some Sun Belt metros.
+Vacancy spiked above 10% in several Sun Belt metros.
 Rents flattened or dropped.
-If you bought a Class A apartment in Austin at a 4.3% cap and you're financing at 6.75%, you're cash-flow negative from day one.
-That's not investing.
-That's speculation dressed in a spreadsheet.
+If you bought a Class A apartment in Austin at a 4.3% cap and financed at 6.75%, you were cash-flow negative from day one.
+That's not investing — that's speculation dressed in a spreadsheet.

 So where are the actual cash-flow deals in 2026?
 Three cities.
 Cleveland, Birmingham, and Kansas City.
-I'm calling it the Tier 2 Trinity.
-Here's why.
+The Tier 2 Trinity.

 Cleveland: The Rust Belt Cash Cow